Opioid Overdose Facts and Statistics

 When taking in high doses, opioids can slow down the central nervous system so much that they become deadly.
 This is what happens during an overdose.
 Breathing rate slows or stops, and the brain and heart do not get the oxygen they need to survive.

-Although national data have not yet been released, local public health officials say that opioid overdose deaths have increased in 2020 during the COVID-19 pandemic.
+Although national data have not yet been released, local public health officials say that opioid overdose deaths increased in 2020 during the COVID-19 pandemic.
 This may be due to a link between COVID-19 and unemployment, depression, isolation, loneliness, and other mental health problems.
-These stressors have led many people to seek out opioids as a way to numb the pain.
+These stressors have led many people to seek out opioids to numb the pain.

 The Rise in Synthetic Opioids